 Officials will have copies of the Draw and Safety Plan.
-Each of the Rescue Launch crews will receive an aide memoire detailing what to do in an emergency.
+Each of the Rescue Launches has an aide memoire detailing what to do in an emergency.
 First Aid is provided by Qualified First Aiders; they can be located via Race Control using the Radio net.
 The first Aiders will be stationed in the club house.
-An AED is located on the front on the boathouse.